How to Overcome Prejudice without Relying on Drugs or Alcohol

 - Take time away from the screen for a little while every day, especially near bedtime.
 Putting away phones and laptops at least an hour before you go to sleep can help you have a more restful night and can allow you to turn off your mind rather than ruminating on what you’ve just seen on social media.

 - Start a new, low-key exercise routine.
 Don’t do it to lose weight or because you feel pressured to join a gym; rather, do it because it’s something you enjoy doing.
-Take up swimming a couple days a week or throw on some music and dance in your living room.
+Take up swimming a couple of days a week or throw on some music and dance in your living room.
 You might be surprised at how helpful it is for your state of mind.

 - Declutter your house, or start small and just take care of that junk drawer that’s been on your to-do list forever.
 Getting organized can significantly reduce anxiety and can help you relax.